poooi/poi-plugin-ezexped/README.md

 ### Unreleased

-- Support for expedition D3.
+- Support for expedition B6 and D3.

 ### 1.7.6